Antoni Comín

 Antoni "Toni" Comín i Oliveres (/ca/; born 7 March 1971) is a Catalan intellectual and politician from Spain.
-He is currently the executive vice-president of the Council for the Republic and has been an MEP since July 2019.
+He is currently the executive vice-president of the Council for the Republic and was an MEP from July 2019 to July 2024.
 He is the fourth child of the politician and intellectual Alfonso Carlos Comín i Ros and Maria Lluïsa Oliveres i Sanvicens, whose other children are Maria, Pere and Betona.
 He is the partner of the stage designer Sergi Corbera, and they have a daughter called Laia.

 He completed his primary, secondary and baccalaureate education at the Santa Ana school in Barcelona and he also studied music, specialising in piano, up to advanced level at the School of Music of Barcelona.
 He graduated in arts and politics from the Autonomous University of Barcelona in 1996 and was awarded a Robert Schumann Traineeship for work placement at the European Parliament headquarters in Luxembourg.
 He went on to study his postgraduate in Humanities at the Universitat Pompeu Fabra, where he postgraduated.

 He embarked upon his professional teaching career at the Sacred Heart School in Barcelona, and between 1998 and 2017 he lectured in the Social Philosophy Department of Esade (Universitat Ramon Llull).

 Life and career

 Comín was born in Barcelona.
 His family has been involved in politics since the 19th century.
-His father, Alfonso Carlos Comín, was a member of Communist PSUC.
+His father, Alfonso Carlos Comín, was a member of the Communist PSUC.
 However, his grandfather, Jesús Comín Sagüés, was a Carlist MP during the Second Spanish Republic and contributed to the victory of Francisco Franco in the Spanish Civil War.
 The ancestors of Jesús Comín had also been prominent figures in the Carlist movement.
 Comín has a degree in philosophy and political sciences from the Autonomous University of Barcelona, is a professor of social sciences at ESADE (University Ramon Llull), and member of the Foundation Alfonso Comín and of the Center for the Study of Christianity & Justice.
 He writes periodically for The Ciervo magazine, for El Mundo and participates in the morning radio talk-show program on RAC 1 "El perquè de tot plegat".